Somainer/lisa-lang/README.md

 Queries are means of combination in logical programming.
 A query can be combines with facts, rules and some special combinator.
 A query can be executed via macro `query`.
+If you do not want to do all searches, you can delay the computation via `lazy-query`, this macro will return a `LazyList` which will not compute all results at once.
+To iterate through results, use `car` and `cdr` and use `nil?` to test if the sequence is empty like any other seq-likes in Lisa.

 ```clojure
 (query (link from to)) ; => ({'from :a 'to :b} {'from :b 'to :c} {'from :d 'to :e} {'from :e 'to :f} {'from :a 'to :c} {'from :d 'to :f})